gregnz/stocks/NTNX.md

 # NTNX

 ## My understanding
 Nutanix is a leader in 'Hyper-converged infrastructure'.
 Uh... cool.
+Whats that again?

-Lets say you've decided to run a datacenter to power your jellybean company.
+Let's say you've decided to set up a datacenter to power your jellybean company.
 You've got a windows app you want to run that lets you sell jellybeans.
 You tell your CTO and they run out and buy some servers, hard-drives and a (Arista!) switch to plug everything together.
 They set everything up, install Windows, and the devops team slap your application on top, and you're done.
 Easy.

 And then what happens?
 Someone wants to run a reporting application.
 Except it runs on Linux, not Windows.
 You don't really want to buy a whole new server, just to run a little linux app.
 Your CTO starts talking about virtualisation and the benefits of virtual machines.